Skip to main content

 PGA Tour Wins8273

-Major Championships Won(titles)15 majors18 majors
+Major Championships Won(count)15 majors18 majors

-PGA Tour Victories(wins)82 wins73 wins
+PGA Tour Victories(count)82 wins73 wins

 Weeks Ranked World No. 1(weeks)683 weeks331 weeks